adrgautier/fffunction/README.md

 ```

 This is for two reasons:
-- the inference only works in "overload mode"
+- the inference would only work in "overload mode"
 - the implementation function **cannot check* if the returned value has the proper subset

 ## Function implementation